axeljuan02/Portfolio-Optimizer/README.md

 **SORA** is the fastest evolving project at the crossroads of **quantitative finance**, **programming**, and **investment education**.
 It began as a deep dive into the **institutional investment world** to understand how real portfolios are built, how risk is managed, and how professional models work in practice.

-As I sought to **relearn, better understand, and go beyond** the finance concepts studied at ESSEC to apply them to my own portfolio, I saw the **knowledge gap** separating institutions from everyday investors.
+As I sought to **relearn, better understand, and go beyond** the finance concepts studied at ESSEC to apply them to my own portfolio, I faced a **massive gap** separating institutions from everyday investors.
 > Many modern platforms and “finance influencers” promote an illusion of *easy, accessible investing*, while the reality is far more complex.

 This project was born from the belief that **everyone should have access to the same elite models and tools once reserved for institutional desks**.
 The ambition quickly grew: to build a **professional-grade portfolio optimization engine** that is **powerful, transparent, and accessible**, turning the complex theories and tools of Wall Street into something **anyone can learn from and use**.